Fix: Jest Coverage Not Collected — Files Missing from Coverage Report

 moduleNameMapper hiding real coverage — if moduleNameMapper redirects imports to mock files, the real implementation may not be loaded during tests at all.
 Coverage for the real file is 0% even though the mock is tested.
 Use jest.unmock() or jest.requireActual() in specific tests that should cover the real implementation.

-Source maps and coverage — if your project uses source maps (TypeScript → JS), coverage is reported against the source file (TypeScript).
+Source maps and coverage — if your project uses source maps (TypeScript to JS), coverage is reported against the source file (TypeScript).
 If source maps are missing or wrong, coverage may be reported against the compiled JavaScript instead.
 Ensure sourceMap: true in tsconfig.json.

 --passWithNoTests hiding coverage failures — --passWithNoTests lets Jest succeed even when no tests run, which also skips coverage collection.
 Remove this flag in CI coverage jobs.